 |Holiday (October – December)|

-Read on for everything you need to know about Discover’s current cash back bonus, including our suggestions to maximize the 5% rate and how Discover’s bonus categories compare to those of Chase.
+Read on for everything you need to know about Discover’s current cash back bonuses, including our suggestions to maximize the 5% rate and how Discover’s bonus categories compare to those of Chase.

-What is included and excluded in the CVS category?
+What is included and excluded in the gas stations category?

-What is included and excluded in the Walgreens category?
+What is included and excluded in the wholesale clubs category?

 Tips for maximizing your bonus

-- Use your Discover it Cash Back card for all purchases at grocery stores – but make sure your preferred store is not excluded from the category.
+- Use your Discover it Cash Back for all eligible wholesale club purchases if it’s accepted at your preferred wholesale club.

 Discover vs. Chase bonus categories

 Chase also offers a 5% cash back bonus in categories that rotate quarterly.
-From Jan.
-1 to March 31, Chase Freedom* and Chase Freedom Flex℠ cardholders can earn 5% cash back at wholesale clubs and on eligible streaming services, internet, phone and cable purchases.
+From April 1 to June 30, Chase Freedom* and Chase Freedom Flex℠ cardholders can earn 5% cash back at gas stations and home improvement stores.

 Chase vs. Discover cash back categories 2021